MobileChromeApps/cordova-plugin-chrome-apps-gcm/README.md

 # Release Notes

+## 1.2.0 (April 30, 2015)
+- Renamed plugin to pubilsh to NPM
+- Now using cordova-background-app@2.0.0 for better background processing

 ## 1.1.1 (Mar 17, 2015)
 * Remove version constraint on backgroundapp dependency due to plugman bug CB-8696